-Including students pursuing a B.A. in Music, a B.A. in Music Performance, a B.A. in Worship Arts, and a Bachelor of Music Education
+The following admission requirements are required for the B.A. in Music, B.A. in Music Performance, B.A. in Music and Worship Arts, and the Bachelor of Music Education.

 1. Students must complete an application for admission to the major.

-Early audition during the senior year of high school is preferable.
-However, placement interviews and auditions will be held during New Student Orientation when arranged with the music faculty in advance.
-For specific information concerning interviews, auditions, repertoire, scholarships, or departmental requirements, contact the Music Faculty at the college telephone numbers.
+4. Early audition during the senior year of high school is preferable.
+However placement interviews and auditions will be held during New Student Orientation when arranged with the music faculty in advance.
+For specific information concerning interviews, auditions, repertoire, scholarships, or departmental requirements, contact the Music Department Chair in writing or call at the college telephone numbers.

-4. Students not meeting the minimum standards of proficiency will be allowed to enter the program as a music minor.
-At the end of two semesters, students will be reevaluated as to their progress in music theory and applied music.
+6. Students not meeting the minimum standards of proficiency will be allowed to enter the program as a music minor.
+At the end of two semesters, students will be re-evaluated as to their progress in music theory and applied music.
 If an acceptable level of proficiency has been reached, the student will be admitted into the program as a music major.
-If not admitted, the student may remain as a music minor only.
+If not admitted, the student will remain as a music minor only.

-1. Complete and pass an audition in the primary applied music areas, for the purpose of classification.
+1. Complete an audition in the primary applied music areas, for the purpose of classification.

-3. Maintain an average grade of B in each major applied music course and a minimum grade of C in all other music courses (C- for Music and Music Performance majors).
+3. Maintain an average grade of “B” in each major applied music course and a minimum grade of “C-” in all other music courses.

 4. Perform in Music Seminars and Department Recitals as scheduled.